McGill University Faculty of Dentistry: History

-The origins of the McGill Faculty of Dental Medicine and Oral Health Sciences are traced to the Dental College of the Province of Quebec in 1892, the second dental school to be established in Canada after the Royal College of Dental Surgeons.
-As a bilingual professional school, it later became a part of Bishop's University's Faculty of Medicine in 1896.
-In 1904, it became the McGill Dental School as a department within the faculty of medicine at McGill as part of its amalgamation of Bishop's University's relatively small faculty of medicine.
+The origins of the McGill Faculty of Dental Medicine and Oral Health Sciences are traced to the Dental College of the Province of Quebec (established by the Dental Association of the Province of Quebec) in 1892, the second dental school to be established in Canada after the Royal College of Dental Surgeons.
+As a bilingual professional school, it later became a part of Bishop's University's Faculty of Medicine in 1896 and all graduates were offered the degree of Doctor in Dental Surgery (DDS).
+In 1904, it became the McGill Dental School as a department within the faculty of medicine at McGill as part of its amalgamation of Bishop's University's relatively small faculty of medicine and offering Master's in Dental Surgery (MDS) degree.
 It officially became its own faculty in the year 1920.

+In October 1908, McGill decided that those who graduated earlier that year with their MDS should be made Doctors of Dental Science (DDS).
+The degree continued to be awarded until 1917, when it was modified to Doctor of Dental Surgery (DDS).
+During the First World War, the first Canadian dentists to serve overseas were part of an entirely McGill unit, deployed with No. 3 Canadian General Hospital (McGill).

+In 2000, the Faculty awarded its first Doctor of Dental Medicine (DMD) degrees, reflective the advancement within the profession traditional surgery to general oral medicine and health.

 In 2014, the faculty completed an $18.3 million building project to relocate the dental facilities into a new building in the heart of McGill University's downtown campus.

 In 2019, the McGill Faculty of Dentistry launched its strategic planning exercise to provide a concrete pathway to achieving its vision for making the Faculty a leader among dental schools around the world.
 This process also gave direction for planning, programming and implementation of policies, strategies and new initiatives across the Faculty of Dentistry during the five-year period 2021–2026.
 The strategic planning and revised Faculty vision, mission and value statements were the driving force for finding a new name that reflected how the Faculty has evolved and progressed during its century-long history.
 On January 3, 2022, the Faculty of Dentistry was renamed as the Faculty of Dental Medicine and Oral Health Sciences.